-There are many reasons why clients here in Calabasas or Beverly Hills choose to revoke a will or trust.
+There are many reasons why clients here in Woodland Hills or Beverly Hills choose to revoke a will or trust.
 Family circumstances change, financial situations change, even minds get changed.
-An estate planning or wills and trusts lawyer in Calabasas and Beverly Hills can help you determine when it is appropriate to revoke a will or trust, as well as what happens next.
+An estate planning or wills and trusts lawyer in Woodland Hills and Beverly Hills can help you determine when it is appropriate to revoke a will or trust, as well as what happens next.

 There are some common questions which go along with revoking a will or trust, but one of the most asked is whether or not revoking the will or trust revives a prior one.
 The answer to this question is “probably not.”
 When setting up your estate planning needs, your attorney will likely help you create a will.
 If you decide to make changes and create a new will later, the previous version is no longer in effect.